ebsco/edna/docs/page-layout.md

 	 - `p5` - 20% / 40% / 20% / 20%
  - `l5`
 	 - `p1` - 20% / 20% / 20% / 20% / 20%

+####**Some Notes**
+- Even if you are using a one-column layout you should still have a parent and child element.
+- These are not to be used as anything other than page layout.
+We have classes specifically for widget layout.